rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Packer

 Now we can think about deploying it with packer.
-But, first we need to install the following packer plugins like so.
+But, first we need to install the following packer plugins so it can talk to Virtualbox, like so.

 ```bash
 packer plugins install github.com/hashicorp/vagrant